mpv-player/mpv/DOCS/man/input.rst

 ``seeking``
     Returns ``yes`` if the player is currently seeking, or otherwise trying to restart playback.
-(It's possible that it returns ``yes`` while a file is loadedThis is because the same underlying code is used for seeking and resyncing.)
+(It's possible that it returns ``yes`` while a file is loaded.
+This is because the same underlying code is used for seeking and resyncing.)

 ``mixer-active``